-On this day in 1927, despite a long campaign of letters and petitions involving such world luminaries as HG Wells, George Bernard Shaw, Albert Einstein, Dorothy Parker and Upton Sinclair, two Italian anarchists died in the electric chair after losing their six-year battle to clear their names of a crime they most certainly did not commit.
-The executions of Nicola Sacco and Bartolomeo Vanzetti – one a ‘poor fish peddler’, the other a shoemaker – exposed to the outside world the realities of America’s prejudices against ethnic minorities, against the poor and, most significantly, against those who dared to think unconventionally.
+On this day in 1927, the American State murdered two Italian anarchists in the despicable ‘electric chair’, after the two lost their six-year battle to clear their names of a crime they most certainly did not commit – and despite a long campaign of letters and petitions involving such world luminaries as HG Wells, George Bernard Shaw, Albert Einstein, Dorothy Parker and Upton Sinclair.
+The executions of Nicola Sacco and Bartolomeo Vanzetti – one a ‘poor fish peddler’, the other a shoemaker – exposed to the outside world the realities of America’s prejudices against ethnic minorities, against its poor and against anyone who dared to think unconventionally.

 This peculiar and unsavoury saga had begun on 5th May 1920 when Sacco and Vanzetti were arrested on suspicion of “dangerous radical activities”.
 Soon the pair found themselves charged with the murder of two men in a Boston suburb, which had occurred the previous month during a bungled payroll robbery.
 But while awaiting trial for the murders, Vanzetti now found himself accused, tried and convicted of a different robbery entirely, the presiding judge Webster Thayer concluding: “This man, although he may not have actually committed the crime attributed to him, is nevertheless culpable, because he is the enemy of our existing institutions.”